Kanjirito/simple-manga-downloader/USAGE.md

 SMD conf --rule-remove CHAR
 ```

-Add (or change) a character replacement rule, if no replacement is given it will be set to " ":
+Add (or change) a character replacement rule, if no replacement is given it will be set to a single space:
 ```
 SMD conf --rule-add CHAR
 SMD conf --rule-add CHAR what to replace it with